 - Confirmation of registration will be sent to the staff member.

-Questions can be direct to benefits.hr [at] mcgill.ca.
+Questions can be directed to disability.hr [at] mcgill.ca